 from beautiful 5 star garden resorts in the forested mountains to clean bamboo bungalows close to hill tribe villages with toilets and hot showers

 for guests only.
 To stay at anyone of these will enhance your Thailand

-Spending an evening in a hill tribe village is an excellent way to learn
+Spending an evening in a hill tribe village during a Home Stay is an excellent way to learn

 about the culture of the people in the village.
 A good hill tribe village

-Spending an evening with a family in a hill tribe village has many problems.
+Spending an evening with a family during a group hill tribe village trek or tour has many problems.
+Here is why.